seanbreckenridge/albums/README.md

   -o, --open    Open the cell that corresponds to the next album in the
                 spreadsheet online.
 Ignored if choosing randomly.
   -q, --quiet   quiet mode - only print errors.
-  -m, --memory  Open the spreadsheet online basedon the previous call to next
+  -m, --memory  Open the spreadsheet online based on the previous call to next
-                albumsand quit.
+                albums and quit.
 This is much faster since it doesn't require an API call(the line stored in '.prev_call') --csv         Generates a CSV file without any scores/'listened on' dates.
 ```